We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 An opinion survey involving 158,000 people in Iran showed that more than 80 percent of respondents reject the Islamic Republic and prefer a democratic government.

-The Iranian army still holds the power, but if their regime is toppled, 80% of the populace seeking change is quite significant.
+If their regime is toppled, 80% of the populace seeking change is quite significant.
 Relying on them is far more than blind trust in serendipity.
-With these numbers, there is a substantial chance of establishing a better system for Iran.
+These numbers indicate there is a substantial chance of establishing a better system for Iran.

 War Powers Act

-What will Congress do next now that the time limit is reached and they can exercise their power under the War Powers Act?
-History can tell us something.
+Will Congress act now that the 60-day limit is reached and they can exercise power under the War Powers Act?
+History can help answer this question.
 President Obama in 2011 attacked Libya far longer than 60 days, yet Congress did not check his decisions then: https://factually.co/fact-checks/politics/obama-military-force-libya-war-powers-act-1973-compliance-2c1675

 President Obama’s 2011 Libya campaign sat in a legal gray zone: the administration maintained U.S. actions were limited, multilateral, and authorized by the U.N., and therefore did not trigger the War Powers Resolution’s 60‑day statutory ceiling;